antrea-io/antrea/docs/api.md

 information about the motivations behind this undertaking, please refer to [Github issue #1715](https://github.com/antrea-io/antrea/issues/1715).

-As part of this renaming, and to avoid profileration of API groups, we have decided to group all the Custom Resource Definitions (CRDs) defined by Antrea in a single API group: `crd.antrea.io`.
+As part of this renaming, and to avoid proliferation of API groups, we have decided to group all the Custom Resource Definitions (CRDs) defined by Antrea in a single API group: `crd.antrea.io`.